dherrlein/deactivation/README.md

-# deactivation
+# Add deactivation for eloquent models
-Laravel package for add deactivation for eloquent models
+This package allows to add trait (similar to soft deletes) for Laravel Eloquent models.